- Reference Number: HEY-279/2019

 - It is best to put your garment on first thing in the morning.

-- If you have any problems with applying your garment, please let your Lymphoedema Nurse Specialist know so that he/she can supply you with an aid for fitting and removing.
+- If you have any problems with applying your garment, please let your Lymphoedema Nurse Specialist know so that they can supply you with an aid for fitting and removing.

 - Care should be taken not to snag or catch your garment with sharp nails or jewellery, etc.